 - To ensure proper use, allow the prefilled syringe or autoinjector to sit at room temperature outside the carton for 30 minutes prior to subcutaneous injection.
 Do not warm SIMPONI in any other way.

 - Prior to administration, visually inspect the solution for particles and discoloration through the viewing window.
 SIMPONI is clear to slightly opalescent and colorless to light yellow.
 Do not use SIMPONI, if the solution is discolored, or cloudy, or if foreign particles are present.

 - Do not use any leftover product remaining in the prefilled syringe or prefilled autoinjector.

-- Instruct patients sensitive to latex, to not handle the needle cover on the prefilled syringe as well as the needle cover of the prefilled syringe within the autoinjector cap because it contains dry natural rubber (a derivative of latex).
+- Instruct patients sensitive to latex not to handle the needle cover on the prefilled syringe or the needle cover of the prefilled syringe within the autoinjector cap because it contains dry natural rubber (a derivative of latex).

 - At the time of dosing, if multiple injections are required, administer the injections at different sites on the body.

 - Rotate injection sites and never give injections into areas where the skin is tender, bruised, red, or hard.

 The SIMPONI dosage form is for subcutaneous injection.
 SIMPONI is available in 50-mg and 100-mg strengths.